studio24/reading-list/README.md

 * [A List Apart](http://alistapart.com/) - the original webzine for web standards, and still a good read.
 * [Layout Land](https://www.youtube.com/channel/UC7TizprGknbDalbHplROtag).
 Good YouTube channel on standards and CSS grid from [Jen Simmons](http://jensimmons.com/).
+* [Mozilla Developers](https://www.youtube.com/channel/UCh5UlGiu9d6LegIeUCW4N1w).
+A new YouTube channel on web development from the helpful folk at Mozilla.
 * [Grid by Example](https://gridbyexample.com/).
 Example step-by-step guide to CSS grid from [Rachel Andrew](https://rachelandrew.co.uk/).
+* [Every Layout](https://every-layout.dev/).
+A learning resource for CSS layouts.
 * [24 Ways](https://24ways.org/) - a great advent series of articles on web design & dev.
 * [Smashing Magazine](https://www.smashingmagazine.com/) - they publish regular articles and some fantastic books on current web design trends.